rainaarya/Refresher_Module_OS/Assignment1/README.txt

 This question has no Subparts.
 It reverses a string.
 The C file name for the same is 'a1q4.c' and the executable file name is 'a1q4'

+To compile explicitly use 'gcc a1q4.c -o a1q4' and run using ./a1q4

 To test the program: Run a1q4 and enter any string to be reversed (max 100 chars).
 The output is the string before and after reversal.